-- Define the files containing the current HOWFS bad pixels and flat-field measurements. - Trigger a HOWFS image analysis measurement with the ANASTAR command, specifying the name of a file containing HOWFS data.
-This file should contain header information describing: - o a unique ID for each exposure. - the location of the HOWFS star in the focal plane and the orientation of the HOWFS special filter. - o the region of interest on the science detectors. - Read back the HOWFS wavefront coefficients. - Read back the HOWFS status (state, substate, health etc...).
+- Define the files containing the current HOWFS bad pixels, dark and flat-field measurements. - Define configurable HOWFS image analysis parameters with the SETUP command (as described in [RD7]). - Trigger a HOWFS image analysis measurement with the ANASTAR command, specifying the name of a file containing HOWFS data.
+This file should contain header information describing the data, giving at least: - o a unique ID for each exposure; - o the location of the HOWFS star in the focal plane and the orientation of the HOWFS beam-splitter filter; - o the region of interest (window) on the science detectors; - telescope elevation, ambient seeing conditions and M1 temperature. - Read back the HOWFS wavefront coefficients. - Read back the HOWFS status (state, substate, health etc...).

-The HOWFS states are: OFF, LOADED, STANDBY, ONLINE (see the "VISTA IR Camera Software Functional Specification", [AD2]).
+The HOWFS states are: OFF, STANDBY and ONLINE (see the "VISTA IR Camera Software Functional Specification", [AD2]), which are assumed to have the following meanings: